jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-assembly.rst

 .. figure:: ./images/Bandage_graph.png
    :figclass: align-left

 *Figure 16.
-Visualization of a assembly graph in Bandage created using paired-end Illumina and Nanopore raw reads.*
+Visualisation of a assembly graph in Bandage created using paired-end Illumina and Nanopore raw reads.*

 Assembly quality control
 ########################

-* Quality control metrics of a genome assembly evaluates both the completeness (e.g., genome size) and contiguity of an assembly.
+* Quality control metrics of a genome assembly evaluates the contiguity, completeness (e.g., genome size), and correctness (i.e., proportion of the genome that is free from mistakes) of an assembly.

 * Assembly size is usually given by statistics including maximum length, average length, combined total length, and N50.